farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 🗺️ Chapter 15: Continuing Your Design Pattern Journey
+# 🗺️ Continuing Your Design Pattern Journey

 You're already getting the hang of patterns, but becoming a true test automation ninja is an ongoing adventure!
 Let's talk about ways to take your skills to the next level.